 When Lorraine Hansberry’s now classic A Raisin in the Sun premiered on Broadway in 1959 (the first play by a Black woman to do so) actress Ruby Dee recalls marveling how it “opened a new chapter in theater, that included Black people.”
 While most may know the widely studied and performed A Raisin in the Sun as their only reference point for Hansberry, the documentary Lorraine Hansberry: Sighted Eyes/Feeling Heart makes abundantly clear that there is much more to know about the author.
 The filmmakers combed archives worldwide and had unprecedented access to Hansberry’s personal papers, archives, home movies and photos in order to present her complex life.
-Like her writing, the film draws attention to some of the most outstanding issues of the mid-Twentieth Century and beyond (racial justice, colonialism, feminism, class divisions, sexuality) and addresses the role of artists and intellectuals in bringing them to center stage.
+Like her writing and activism, the film draws attention to some of the most outstanding issues of the mid-Twentieth Century and beyond (racial justice, colonialism, feminism, class divisions, sexuality) and addresses the role of artists and intellectuals in bringing them to center stage.

 Hansberry was born in 1930 in Chicago into a well-to-do family of Southern migrants.
 Her father Carl ran a real estate business and was the plaintiff in an historic and successful housing discrimination case.
 The family’s move into a white neighborhood in the 1930s was met with violence and this experience was thought to inform Lorraine’s writing of A Raisin in the Sun.
 During the nascent Cold War years, she joined the Communist Party and associated groups and later became a staff member at Freedom newspaper, co-founded by Paul Robeson.
 She soon began writing full time when she and her husband moved to New York’s Greenwich Village.
 Their contacts from the progressive Left ultimately proved helpful in finding backers for A Raisin in the Sun.